Casino House Edge Explained: How Casinos Make Money

 Why Do Different Casino Games Have Different House Edges?

-Roulette, video poker, craps, Pai Gow . . . these are different games.
-Since no two games are the same, the house edges for those games aren’t the same.
+Roulette, video poker, craps, and Pai Gow are different games.
+Since no two games are the same, their house edges are not the same either.

-Players often evaluate casino games using a simple risk versus reward framework, balancing volatility, house edge, and payout structure.
+Players often evaluate casino games using a simple risk-versus-reward framework, balancing volatility, house edge, and payout structure.
+If you want to understand how payout frequency and win size interact with these concepts, this casino game volatility guide breaks down how volatility shapes real gameplay outcomes.

 Here are typical examples: